Crash Twinsanity: Reception

 Crash Twinsanity received mixed reviews from critics upon release.
 The open-world setting was welcomed as an improvement over the "claustrophobic" level design of previous games, and the various gameplay styles were commended as clever and well-implemented; James B. Pringle of IGN compared the 'ingenious' Doc Amok levels to Lemmings, and Louis Bedigian of GameZone considered the RollerBrawl sequence to be the game's best.
 However, the platforming sections were considered formulaic and tired.
 The gameplay aspect of controlling Crash and Cortex in tandem drew comparisons to Jak and Daxter and Whiplash, while the RollerBrawl segment was widely compared to Super Monkey Ball.
 The character Nina Cortex was positively received by critics, some of whom compared her extending robotic arms to Bionic Commando.
-The game's camera was widely criticized as dodgy and uncooperative, and the controls were deemed sluggish.
+The game's camera was widely criticised as dodgy and uncooperative, and the controls were deemed sluggish.
 Kristan Reed of Eurogamer and GR Chimp of GameRevolution respectively derided the checkpoint/autosave system as faulty and spaced too far apart.

 Most assessments of the visuals were positive.
 Pringle noted the "cartoon-like" feel given to the game by its crisp and vibrant colours.
 Chris Stead of Australian GamePro acknowledged the graphics as "quite pretty", but stated that the collision detection and frequent invisible barriers "leave a lot to be desired".
 Brent Soboleski of TeamXbox, Ryan Davis of GameSpot and Nick Valentino of GameZone proclaimed Twinsanity to be the best-looking Crash Bandicoot game to date; they pointed out the increased detail in Crash and Cortex's designs and their smoother and more expressive animations that telegraph their personalities, although Soboleski, Davis and GR Chimp felt the particle and lighting effects and frame rate in the PlayStation 2 version were inferior to those in the Xbox version.
 Soboleski and Reed observed a lack of texture and detail in the environments, and Reed and Wooldridge pointed out the short draw distance.
 Bedigian and a blurb in Electronic Gaming Monthly both dismissed the visuals as lacklustre.
 Pringle and Reed commended the full-motion videos for their polished quality, though the inability to skip them was seen as a nuisance.